SAPNAME555/Swiggy-food-delivery-analytics-mysql-powerbi/README.md

 ✔Mid-range priced meals (₹100–₹299) generate the highest order volume, indicating that affordability plays a major role in customer purchasing decisions.

-✔Food delivery demand is highly concentrated in major urban cities, which contribute the largest share of both orders and revenue.
+✔Food delivery demand is highly concentrated in major urban cities BENGALURU and MUMBAI, which contribute the largest share of both orders and revenue.

-✔A small group of top-performing restaurants captures a significant portion of total orders, highlighting strong competition and the importance of ratings and pricing strategies like McDonald's and KFC.
+✔A small group of top-performing restaurants captures a significant portion of total orders, highlighting strong competition and the importance of ratings and pricing strategies like McDONALD'S and KFC.

 ✔Certain cuisine categories consistently attract higher order volumes and maintain strong customer ratings, indicating clear consumer preferences.